versalitas/Sprint4/README.md

 npm install
 npm start
 ```
+TASK:
-TASK: Game with two dice.
+Game with two dice.

 If the sum of the roll adds up to 7 = win.
-addPlayer: Player registers with unique name.
-Is assigned an id and register date.
-If no nome
-showScores: numRolls, scoreDice1, scoreDice2, totalScore winPercentage
-deletePlayerScores
-showPlayers: playerName, winPercentage, winMedian

 ENDPOINTS

 POST /players
 create player with unique name or anonymous, adds id and register date.
+addPlayer (registers with unique name.
+Id and register date is assigned.
+If no name = "anonymous".

 PUT /players/{id}
 modify player name
+updatePlayer

 GET/players return list of alls Players with winPercentage

 POST /games/{id}: player(id) rolls the dice

 DELETE /games/{id}: delete all rolls of player

 GET /games/{id}: list of all rounds of player (id)

 GET /scores: player ranking according to winPercentage, and winMedium
+getPlayers: playerName, winPercentage, winMedian

 GET /scores/loser: return Player with less winPercentage

 GET /scores/winner: return Player with best winPercentage